 See also (Icelandic and English) at the website of Minjastofnun - the Cultural Heritage Agency of Iceland: Kumlateigurinn í Hringsdal

 Here you can see the location on the map.
-To reach this area you can rent a car in Reykjavík, and explore this less-visited part of Iceland.
+To reach this area you can drive to the Westfjords from Reykjavík, and explore this less-visited part of Iceland.
 Do take your time - in the past 2 years, I have spent 17 days exploring the Westfjords - and I haven't seen everything yet, which this wonderful part of Iceland has to offer.

 Skallagrimshaugur burial mound

-In Borgarnes town in West-Iceland, you will find what we like to believe is the burial mound of the Viking settler Skalla-Grímur Kveldúlfsson and his grandson, Böðvar.
+In Borgarnes town in West Iceland, you will find what we would like to believe is the burial mound of the Viking settler Skalla-Grímur Kveldúlfsson and his grandson, Böðvar.
 Skalla-Grímur was the father of the well-known hero Egill Skallagrímsson of Egilssaga - the Saga of Egill - and Böðvar was the son of Egill.

 Skalla-Grímur seems to have died of an unknown disease.
 He was buried with his weapons and tools and his horse, as shown in drawings by the mound.
-When the teenage boy Böðvar drowned in Hvítá river, his father, Egill, had the burial-mound of his father, Skalla-Grímur, reopened and buried Böðvar with his grandfather.
+When the teenage boy Böðvar drowned in the Hvítá river, his father, Egill, had the burial mound of his father, Skalla-Grímur, reopened and buried Böðvar with his grandfather.

 The relief depicting Egill carrying his dead son Böðvar on his horse